The Claims Process Explained

 When you bring a claim for cosmetic surgery negligence, as the claimant it is required for you to prove two different points:

-- That the surgeon failed to carry out their responsibilities - this is known as ‘fault’.
-Fault means that the care your surgeon gave you during your procedure was below standard for what could be expected of a reasonably competent and skilful specialist and that you were not treated in a way that you could reasonably have expected.
+- That the surgeon failed to carry out their responsibilities - this is known as ‘negligence'.
+Negligence means that the care your surgeon gave you during your treatment was below standard for what could be expected of a reasonably competent and skilful surgeon and that you were not treated in a way that you could reasonably have expected.

-- That this fault by the surgeon has caused the suffering you’re now enduring.
-This is characterised as ‘avoidable harm’ or ‘causation’.
-‘Avoidable harm’ simply means that it needs to be proved that the surgery caused you harm.
+- That this negligence by the surgeon has caused the suffering you’re now enduring.
+This is characterised as ‘avoidable harm’ .
+‘Avoidable harm’ simply means harms caused by negligence that you would have otherwise avoided.

-If we decide to pursue the case, the first thing we will do is apply for the patient’s clinical records.
+If we decide to pursue the case, the first thing we will do is apply for the your clinical records.

 We will then carry out an in-depth review of the records, to make sure we understand as much as possible about the circumstances surrounding the claim and give ourselves the best chance of success.

 From there, we will then instruct an independent, specialist plastic surgeon to meet with the patient and prepare a report.
-This gives us the chance to get an impartial opinion from an industry professional who can ascertain the level of negligence suffered and provide insight into what went wrong.
+This gives us the chance to get an impartial opinion from an industry professional about whether the treatment was negligent and provide insight into what went wrong.

 If the surgeon’s report supports our case, we will consider getting a psychologist’s report to give us more information as to the psychological and emotional damage suffered by the victim.

-It is at this point we will consider how much compensation we think the client is entitled to, and may then take steps to make an offer to the negligent surgeon.
+It is at this point we will consider how much compensation we think the client is entitled to, and may then take steps to make an offer to the surgeon or their insurers.